MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reference to the character of the string_view at the position specified by the parameter index.
+A reference to the character at the position specified by the parameter index.

 ### Remarks

-The first element of the string_view has an index of zero, and the following elements are indexed consecutively by the positive integers, so that a string_view of length *n* has an *n*th element indexed by the number *n* - 1.
+The first element has an index of zero, and the following elements are indexed consecutively by the positive integers, so that a string_view of length *n* has an *n*th element indexed by the number *n* - 1.

 `operator[]` is faster than the member function [at](#at) for providing read and write access to the elements of a string_view.

-`operator[]` does not check whether the index passed as a parameter is valid, but the member function `at` does and so should be used when the validity is not certain.
+`operator[]` does not check whether the index passed as an argument is valid, but the member function `at` does and so should be used when the validity is not certain.
 An invalid index (an index less that zero or greater than or equal to the size of the string_view) passed to the member function `at` throws an [out_of_range](../standard-library/out-of-range-class.md) exception.
 An invalid index passed to `operator[]` results in undefined behavior, but the index equal to the length of the string_view is a valid index for const string_views and the operator returns the null character when passed this index.

 The reference returned may be invalidated by string_view reallocations or modifications for the non- **const** string_views.